groton-school/colors/README.md

 ## Color Constants

 Color constants are defined in camelCase, PascalCase, CONSTANT_CASE, or kebab-case as is normal for their language context.
-For color blocks, their standard abbreviation is also included in every language (e.g. `RED` and `RD` in PHP, or `--red` and `--RD` in CSS).
+For color blocks, their standard abbreviation is also included in every language (e.g. `RED` and `RD` in PHP, or `--red` and `--rd` in CSS).

-- `NoColor`/`noColor`/`NO_COLOR`/`no-color` -- a gray for information not associated with a color block
+- `No Color` -- a gray for information not associated with a color block
 - `Red`
 - `Orange`
 - `Yellow`